THE OUTLET’S DEMISE

 “Wheat felt the matter would be resolved.”

-The following week, the DEQ (EGLE) granted a permit approval for the small access point to the proposed Bentwood Shores Development on May 14, 2007, as requested by the applicant.
+The following week, the DEQ (EGLE) granted approval for a permit for the small access point to the proposed Bentwood Shores Development on May 14, 2007, as requested by the applicant.

 REFERENCES: